-Considered among the brightest rising coaches in the profession, Pinkins was hired at Tennessee in April 2014, after spending the previous three seasons as an assistant on Andy Kennedy's staff at Ole Miss.
-He was instrumental in the Rebels' run to the 2013 SEC Tournament Championship and subsequent NCAA Tournament appearance.
+Considered among the brightest rising coaches in the profession, Pinkins is in his second year at Tennessee after spending the previous three seasons as an assistant on Andy Kennedy’s staff at Ole Miss.
+He was instrumental in the Rebels’ run to the 2013 SEC Tournament Championship and subsequent NCAA Tournament appearance.

 A native of Camilla, Ga., Pinkins works closely with the Tennessee post players while also serving as the staff’s recruiting coordinator.

 “Al and I worked together at Middle Tennessee State, and there’s not a better person in this profession,” Tyndall said.
 “He has great contacts throughout the Southeast.
 And, in my opinion, he’s one of the best recruiters in all of college basketball.”

 In his first season with the Vols in 2014-15, Pinkins molded an undersized frontcourt—that featured three true freshmen and no players exceeding 215 pounds—into a unit that boasted a positive rebounding margin, ranked second in the SEC in rebounding defense and fourth in offensive rebounding.